elleem/reading-notes/401/reading17.md

 ### What is Web Scraping?

+data scraping used for the automated extraction of data from websites.

+usually with a bot or web crawler. an example would be contact scraping.

+Newer forms monitor the JSON.

+The legal section was interesting.

 ### How to Scrape websites without getting blocked

+2. Explain at least three techniques or best practices that can be employed to avoid getting blocked while scraping websites.

 ### Login and Scrape Data with Playwright and Python

+3. What is Playwright, and how does it assist in web scraping tasks?
+Provide an example of a use case where Playwright would be particularly beneficial.

 ### Python Playwrite Tutorial for Beginners